istupakov/onnx-asr/README.md

 > Supports **Parakeet v2 (En) / v3 (Multilingual)**, **Canary v2 (Multilingual)** and **GigaAM v2/v3 (Ru)** models!

 > [!WARNING]
-> Onnxruntime 1.24.1 does not support symlinks to data files used in the HuggingFace cache for large models.
+> onnxruntime 1.24.1 does not support symlinks to data files used in the HuggingFace cache for large models.
 Please upgrade to 1.24.2!

 > [!TIP]
-> You can check onnx-asr demo on HF Spaces:
+> You can check the onnx-asr demo on HF Spaces:
 >
 > [![Open in Spaces](https://huggingface.co/datasets/huggingface/badges/resolve/main/open-in-hf-spaces-xl-dark.svg)](https://istupakov-onnx-asr.hf.space/)